sdrahul07/Standalone-MP3-Player/README.md

    - **Cherry MX Switches**: Connect the switches to the designated pins (for play/pause, next track, previous track, volume up/down).
    - **LiPo Battery & TP4056 Module**: Connect the LiPo battery to the TP4056 module.
 The charging port allows you to recharge the battery.
    - **Power Switch**: Attach the toggle switch to the power input to turn the device on/off.
+   - **Speaker**: Connect the speaker to the MP3 SD Card Module on the provided solder pads.

 ### 2. **Load Music onto the microSD Card**
    - Format the microSD card and load your MP3 files onto it.